 What is OpenSpeaks?
 What do you do?

-OpenSpeaks is a collaborative community that is building open science resources to help native language speakers document and share their stories in multimedia forms, and build tools for enabling wider knowledge exchange.
-Our primary focus is on endangered, indigenous and other marginalized languages.
-We are creating and sharing Open Educational Resources (OER), open source tools, open practices, and open data along with the multimedia content.
+OpenSpeaks is an open and collaborative project that aims at building Open Science resources so that many native language speakers can document and share their stories in multimedia forms, and can build tools for enabling wider knowledge exchange.
+The primary focus of the project is for creating these resources for endangered, indigenous and other marginalized languages.
+We are creating and sharing Open Educational Resources (OER), Open Source tools, open practices, and Open Data along with the multimedia content.
 We are open by default and fully adhere to the philosophy of openness.
 Currently we have three major products:

 - A multimedia documentation toolkit – consists of OER and open source tools to conduct interviews and document languages

 - A pronunciation toolkit — a workflow consisting OERs (including manuals), open source tools, datasets for creating a library of pronunciations

 - An experimental text-to-speech — an alpha-level text-to-speech that uses the pronunciation library

 There exists many tools and processes like StoryCorps.
 Why can they not be used here?